Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.
+- The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 15th in the league.

-- The Red Sox have a 4.47 team ERA that ranks 18th across all MLB pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.

-- Paxton (7-4) gets the starting nod for the Red Sox in his 19th start of the season.
-He's put together a 3.99 ERA in 94 2/3 innings pitched, with 101 strikeouts.
+- Houck gets the start for the Red Sox, his 16th of the season.
+He is 3-8 with a 4.93 ERA and 70 strikeouts in 76 2/3 innings pitched.

-- The lefty's most recent time out was on Saturday against the Los Angeles Dodgers, when he threw 4 1/3 innings, surrendering four earned runs while giving up four hits.
+- In his last appearance on Sunday, the right-hander threw four innings against the Los Angeles Dodgers, giving up one earned run while surrendering five hits.

+- The 27-year-old has put up a 4.93 ERA and 8.2 strikeouts per nine innings across 15 games this season, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.